Clinical Laboratory Sciences

 School of Clinical Laboratory Science, Fishersville, VA

-July Plumbley, M.D., medical director
+Julie Plumbley, M.D., medical director

-School of Medical Technology, Harrisonburg, VA
+School of Medical Technology, Harrisonburg, Va.

-Warren D. Bannister, M.D., medical director
+Alden Hostetter, M.D., medical director

-Susan Lawton, M.T.
-(ASCP), program director
+Susan Lawton, MLS(ASCP)CM,MS,MA, program director

 Clinical laboratory science information